nikpiao-dev/nomadica-pathways/README.md

-Project Name: Wanderlust - Travel Site
+Project Name: Nomadica - Travel Site

 Introduction

-Welcome to Wanderlust, a personal project created to showcase a travel blog.
+Welcome to Nomadica, a personal project created to showcase a travel blog.
 This project combines HTML and CSS to create a visually appealing and interactive platform for sharing travel experiences and tips.
 Whether you're a seasoned traveler or an armchair adventurer, Wanderlust aims to inspire wanderlust in all who visit.

 Features